My net worth starting in 2020 was ~$1,000,038.

 If your location is flexible, moving around the country, or even better, moving around the world can significantly shift your financial outlook.
 Cheaper countries can increase discretionary income by 50%, putting more money back in your pocket, or even better, freeing up more money for you to invest.

 INSIDER TIP : Taxes are very location-dependent and can be tricky to compare.
-For instance, are states with no sales tax (Alaska, Delaware, Montana, New Hampshire, and Oregon as of 2019) cheaper than states with no income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming as of 2020)?
-Look at all variables to compare properly.
+For instance, are states with no sales tax cheaper than states with no income tax?
+Look at all variables (state tax, income tax, property tax, etc.) to compare taxes properly.

 States with No Sales Tax (as of 2019):

 - New Hampshire

 States with No State Income Tax (as of 2020):

 How to Use Geographic Arbitrage For Financial Independence?

 The Triple Benefit of Geographic Arbitrage- The Math Behind the Magic